visualpharm/Lunacy/docs/index_updated.md

  </summary>

 [Omg-img](http://img.icons8.com/) serivce provides <b>free means</b> to search and retrieve icons. <b>Paid</b> license gives you an <b>extra</b> functionality to craft cutting edge apps.
 You may use exactly the same paid token to access both searching and retrieval engines.

+Omg-img service provides free and paid options.
+Yes, you can search and retrieve icons with omg-img for free.
+The free option works great for small and simple apps.
+The paid option lets you craft cutting-edge apps.
+You may use exactly the same paid token to access both searching and retrieval engines.

  <ol>
   <hr>